 Was Robert A Hero Or A Bad Person?

 Despite being pushed to resign and gaining all the bad names a government could, a majority of Zimbabweans still see Robert as not just an independence hero but also a classic strongman.
 They believe he was not a villain as he was generally thought to have been.
 According to them, his wife and some criminals around him got him out of Zimbabwe leadership.

-He has seven degrees covering different disciplines including education and law, two others he earned while in prison for inciting people to rebel against the colonial government and six he earned through correspondence courses.
+He had seven degrees, covering different disciplines, including education and law, two others he earned while in prison for inciting people to rebel against the colonial government and six he earned through correspondence courses.